Janina Dill

 Another strand of my research seeks to explain how moral and legal norms affect the reality of war.
 I contribute to debates about the capacity of international law to constrain military decision-making.
 I also study how normative considerations can shape public opinion on the use of force and the attitudes of conflict-affected populations, for instance, in Afghanistan, Ukraine and Iraq.

 In 2021, I won a Philip Leverhulme Prize for researchers "whose work has had international impact and whose future research career is exceptionally promising."
-I will use the prize to conduct further research on the moral psychology of decision-making in war.
+I am using the prize to conduct research on the moral psychology of decision-making in war.

-Starting in 2024, I will also work on a three-year project entitled "Cumulative Civilian Harm: Addressing the Hidden Human Cost of the Law's Blind Spot", which is funded by a joint grant from the ESRC and the National Science Foundation.
+2024-2026, I will work on a three-year project entitled "Cumulative Civilian Harm: Addressing the Hidden Human Cost of the Law's Blind Spot", which is funded by a joint grant from the ESRC and the National Science Foundation.

-I am frequently asked to speak in the media on laws and ethics or war.
+I am frequently asked to speak in the media on laws and ethics of war.
 Please see my Media page for details.

 +44 (0)1865 614348